DCX - Dialog Control Xtension

 • Use 0 for #ICON or #SELECTED if you wish to use no icon.

-• Use -1 for N to set the text for the editable part of the comboex (only used with dropedit style).
+• Use -1 for N to set the text for the editable part of the comboex (can't be used with dropdown style).

 /xdid -c